fritzm/blog.fritzm.org/content/PDP-11/diagnostics-11.md

 The value in the AR register is originally fetched from the register scratchpad, then flows through QR, BR, and the FALU during microstates ADD.04, ADD.06, and ADD.02.
 Some more stepping and logic probe work showed that the fraction values are correct along these paths through these states.
-So it looks like the AR itself may be at fault.
+So it looks like AR itself may be at fault.

-Set up the logic analyzer with a chip-clip, and it looks like E15, a 74194 shift-register that holds bits 28-31 of AR, is indeed be faulty:
+Set up the logic analyzer on E15, which is a 74194 shift-register that holds bits 28-31 of AR.
+It looks like it is indeed faulty:

 <img src='/images/pdp11/bad-ar.jpg'/>

 Here we can see what should be a broadside load: positive CLK edge, S0 and S1 both asserted, and inputs of all zeros.
 But the output sticks brokenly at 8.
-Pulled this shift register, soldered in a socket, and put a replacement and some spares on order.
+Pulled this shift register, soldered in a socket, and put a replacement and a couple of spares on order.
 All for now, until the parts arrive.